Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 * Can open footer links -- Footer links open in a new tab.

-Below is the testing table for the Pupil Check page.
+Below is the testing table for the Teacher Validate Pupil ID page.

 | Logged in as | Can Logout | Can Access Home Page | Can Access About Page | Can Access User List | Can Submit Teacher ID | Can View Passport List | Can Open Footer Links (new tab) |
 |--------------|------------|----------------------|-----------------------|----------------------|-----------------------|------------------------|---------------------------------|